COVID-19 Well-being support for pupils

 COVID-19 Well-being support for pupils and families (including Bereavement Support)

-The government have just released new guidance called Pastoral care in the curriculum as some pupils will require additional emotional and pastoral support when they return to school, so making time for pastoral care is a priority.
+The government have released guidance called Pastoral care in the curriculum as some pupils will require additional emotional and pastoral support, so making time for pastoral care is a priority.

 Talking to children about coronavirus

-The below book, Coronavirus: A Book for Children has also been published by Noisy Crow books, containing child friendly information about the virus.
+The book, Coronavirus: A Book for Children (Download), published by Noisy Crow books, contains child friendly information about the virus.
 It has been illustrated by Axel Scheffler and presents the information in a warm, familiar and accessible format.

 Supporting pupils’ mental health